pimms/bikeapi/README.md

 > repeat the parameter *(e.g., `...&id=123&id=124`)*.

 > **dsm** *(OPTIONAL)*
 > The number of minutes to downsample the results by.
-Defaults to 1.
+Leave undefined for raw data.

 ##### Example URL